bhuvan21/Auto-Whatsapp/README.md

 ## Progress

-### Current Commands are:
+### Current Available Commands are:
-spotify
-youtube
-spongebob
-remindme
-thesaurize
-aboutme
-help
-roll
+spotify - searches spotify for your query youtube - searches youtube for your query spongebob - selectively capitalizes text for comedic effect remindme - sends a reminder message after a specific period of time thesaurize - changes every word replaced by a synonym from a thesaurus aboutme - gives information about this bot framework help - gives syntax help about the specified command roll - rolls a variable sided dice

 ### ToDo Commands are:
 mal